Ishmaeel/NitpickerModpack/README.md

 ![NoInventoryCloseDisassembly](fomod/images/Banners-01-07.png)

 ## QuickLoadLast
 <kbd>F9</kbd> loads the last save *ever*, not only the last quick save.
-Also, "Load Last" menu item is at the top of the main menu.
+Also, "Last Save" menu item is at the top of the main menu.

 ![QuickLoadLast](fomod/images/Banners-01-12.png)